Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 Don't buy it if:

-❌ You want to use them for prolonged periods: They may become quite heavy if you plan on using them for long periods handheld, so we'd opt for a more lightweight pair.
+❌ You want to use them for prolonged periods: They may become quite heavy if you plan on using them for long periods.

 The bottom line

-🔎 Celestron Nature DX 12x56 They offer bright and clear views, with a wide aperture for gathering light and magnification that is excellent for stargazing and wildlife spotting. ★★★★½
+🔎 Celestron Nature DX 12x56: They offer bright and clear views, with a wide aperture for gathering light and excellent magnification for stargazing and wildlife spotting. ★★★★½

-The Celestron Nature DX 12x56 binoculars represent excellent value for money for anyone looking for a sub-$250 pair of binoculars for casual wildlife-spotting, bird-watching or stargazing.
-The build quality is fantastic since they feature full rubber housing and they're completely waterproof, fogproof and nitrogen-purged.
-They include a tripod mount that could be useful for longer viewing sessions and a rain guard that protects the lenses from getting watermarked.
+The Celestron Nature DX 12x56 binoculars are a great deal for under $250, perfect for casual wildlife spotting, bird watching or stargazing.
+The build quality is fantastic: They have a full rubber housing and they're completely waterproof, fogproof and nitrogen-purged.
+The Nature DX 12x56 binoculars include a tripod mount that could be useful for longer viewing sessions and a rain guard that protects the lenses from getting watermarked.

 Swipe to scroll horizontally